-In the middle of Avenue of the Giants there is a turn off for Bull Creek Flats Road, a road that leads you down to one of the biggest trees in the entire area.
-I was unsure of what was in store for me but figured I needed to see what the biggest tree looked like so off we went.
+In the middle of Avenue of the Giants, there is a turn off for Bull Creek Flats Road, a road that leads you down to one of the biggest trees in the entire area.
+I was unsure of what was in store for me but figured I needed to see what the biggest tree looked like, so off we went.
 It was easily worth the drive to explore this cool grove, and here is all the information.

-A few people were there but they were turning back as they did not want to do the water crossing but since I had already came this far and didn’t know when I would be back in the area I figure I might as well roll up my pants and wade across.
+A few people were there, but they were turning back as they did not want to do the water crossing.
+Since I had already come this far and didn’t know when I would be back in the area, I figured I might as well roll up my pants and wade across.

-First I went to the Flatiron Tree which was only 15 feet into the forest and was a massive downed tree.
-The thing that is so crazy about this tree is how wide it really is, it has a typical cross-section of 7.5’ x 17.5’.
+First, I went to the Flatiron Tree, which was only 15 yards into the forest and was a massive downed tree.
+The thing that is so crazy about this tree is how wide it is; it has a typical cross-section of 7.5’ x 17.5’.
 That is one big tree.

-The giant tree itself is pretty awe-inspiring.
+The giant tree is pretty awe-inspiring.
 The sign even states that it is “recognized by the American Forest Association as the national champion coast redwood.”
-I am not sure what that means but it must mean it is a pretty cool tree.
-The height is 363 feet and it is 53 feet in circumference.
+I am not sure what that means, but it must mean it is a pretty cool tree.
+The height is 363 feet, and it is 53 feet in circumference.

 It was amazing to be able to just sit at its feet all by myself for a good 10 minutes.

-After checking out both of these trees I took off my shoes and crossed the water again.
-It was worth the cold feet to see such an amazing sight and I highly recommend you make the trek out to it.
+After checking out both of these trees, I took off my shoes and crossed the water again.
+It was worth the cold feet to see such a fantastic sight, and I highly recommend you make the trek out to it.